-Searching for a place to base ourselves to climb Pacaya Volcano; we opted to throw down our backpacks and stay with San Rafael in Antigua, Guatemala.
+Searching for a place to base ourselves in order to climb Pacaya Volcano; we opted to throw down our backpacks and stay with San Rafael in Antigua, Guatemala.
 The hotel turned out to be a perfect temporary home as they set up the transport and all the annoying admin parts for us to climb the active volcano – at no added cost.

 Central America is not overtly popular amongst backpackers in comparison to the likes of Southeast Asia, but it still does bring a surprising amount of adventurers in.
 Since I started making money online I’m not a big fan of dorm rooms as they were just a necessary evil at the start.
 I need to work on my laptop so it’s absolutely paramount that I have some peace and quiet when I’m not taking terrible photos, or drinking too many local wines.